Time to resume International Flights

 Thousands of people in the USA got up early on 5th June to book flights to India.
 It just took two minutes for the AI website to crash.
 The whole exercise was futile as there were no tickets to book.
 Air India later tweeted that they had about 60 million hits on their website in a span of two hours.
 This incident is enough to throw light on the magnitude of the problem and desperation of the Indians wanting to come back.

 In the month of May, AI managed to evacuate around 1 lakh Indians from around the world.
 Till now around 4 lakh people have registered In Embassies to return to India.
 The number is increasing steadily as people are facing emergencies and losing their jobs/visas on a regular basis.
-At the speed which VBM is moving, it may take months to repatriate everyone.
+At the speed at which VBM is moving, it may take months to repatriate everyone.

 The flights might have doubled in Phase-3 but they are nowhere sufficient to deal with the heavy backlog.
 They depart from a handful of cities and offer very limited last-mile connectivity.
 People are bought from abroad and left in Delhi and Mumbai.
 With the ever-changing quarantine rules and unpredictable domestic flights, everyone is confused about how and when will they reach their own city.
 The whole process at the airport is taking 7-10 hours.
 How can we expect the elderly, sick, and pregnant women to go through this ordeal in such difficult times?
 After waiting for nearly three months, people are at the end of their patience.
 They want an easier and feasible travel alternative.

 The situation of Indians stuck abroad is worsening every day.
-Some are resorting to expensive charter flight options as they cannot wait any more.
+Some are resorting to expensive charter flight options as they cannot wait anymore.
 They are suffering emotionally, physically, and financially.
 Many are going into depression and may take extreme measures.
 We need a procedure that is transparent and streamlined.
 As of now, domestic and international traveling provide the same exposure because of the rampant spread of Corona in India.
 So why this distinction between international and domestic passengers?
 If domestic travel constraints have been lifted, why this ‘step brotherly’ treatment to the international passengers?
 The only solution is to start international commercial flights immediately before the situation goes out of hand.
 Then it is on everyone to decide if they should travel during the pandemic or not?

 PS – All examples are real but names have been changed to protect privacy.